 3. Shimla, Chail & Kufri

-Easy to reach, can be packed into a tight schedule and having wonderful road connectivity – these famous hill-stations are gorgeous locales, taking you back to the era of the Raj.
-Long, winding roads, lots of beautiful hills in the backdrop and stunning old-timey architecture – all these places will give you plenty of options in terms of exploration as well.
-Connect with your partner in the lap of nature and enjoy your honeymoon to the fullest!
+Easy to reach, can be packed into a tight schedule and having excellent road connectivity – these famous hill-stations are gorgeous locales, taking you back to the era of the Raj.
+Long, winding roads, lots of beautiful hills in the backdrop, and stunning old-timey architecture – all these places will give you plenty of options in terms of exploration as well.
+Connect with your partner in the lap of nature, and enjoy your honeymoon to the fullest!